clux/probes/content/post/2024-09-07-prometheus-minified.md

 helm install [RELEASE_NAME] clux/promstack
 ```

-but I recommend you just take the [values.yaml](https://github.com/clux/homelab/blob/main/charts/promstack/values.yaml) file and run with it in your own similar subchart.
+but I recommend you just take/dissect the [values.yaml](https://github.com/clux/homelab/blob/main/charts/promstack/values.yaml) file and run with it in your own similar subchart.

 > 👺: You shouldn't trust me for maintenance of this, and you don't want to be any more steps abstracted away from kube-prometheus-stack.